 - Provide place value materials to support students to work out the product.
 Look for students to:

-- Correctly establish 144 as the factor of the equal collections
+- correctly establish 144 as the multiplicand - the size of the equal collections

-- Recognise that 144 contains hundreds as well as tens and ones
+- reecognise that 144 contains hundreds as well as tens and ones

-- Multiply hundreds, tens and one separately then add the partial products.
+- multiply hundreds, tens and ones separately then add the partial products.

 - Ask how the set of procedures needs to be changed to accommodate the new problem.
 Do students recognise the two steps that need minor change?